aivarsk/aivarsk.github.io/_posts/2024-09-19-the-s-of-solid.md

 ## SRP is ISP sometimes

-Then there is a part where Single-responsibility principle (SRP) is applied to the interfaces a class implements not the implementation itself.
+Then there is a part where the Single-responsibility principle (SRP) is applied to the interfaces a class implements not the implementation itself.
 So it looks like the interface segregation principle (ISP) to me:

 | It separates the two responsibilities into two separate interfaces.
 This, at least, keeps the client applications from coupling the two responsibilities.
 However, notice that I have recoupled the two responsibilities into a single `ModemImplementation` class.
 This is not desirable, but it may be necessary.